 MORE STIMULUS Alarm bells started ringing last week when yields on U.S. 10-year notes fell below two-year yields for the first time since 2007, an inversion that has preceded previous recessions.
 That was enough to prompt Trump’s administration to look for ways to stimulate the U.S. economy.

-In addition, the central banks of the euro zone, Australia and China are all expected to further loosen monetary policy this year.
+In addition, the central banks of the euro zone, Australia and China are all expected loosen monetary policy some more this year.
 Germany is considering fiscal stimulus.